fuel petrol station unleaded diesel GettyImages-1447983038

 Fuel was one of the main drivers of higher inflation

 Core inflation, which strips out food and energy prices, rose from 3.3% in October to 3.5% in November (The Telegraph).
-Services inflation was unchanged at 5%.
+Services inflation remained unchanged at 5%.

-Fuel and clothing were among the main drivers behind the rise, while increasing ticket prices for gigs and plays were also a factor (BBC).
+Fuel and clothing were among the main drivers behind the rise according to the BBC, which also revealed that increasing ticket prices for gigs and theatre played a factor in the rate hitting its highest level for the past eight months.

 It comes after figures released by the ONS yesterday showed that wage growth in the UK accelerated to 4.9% to 5.2% the three months to October (The Guardian).